myrrlyn/website-content/crates/calm_io.md

 `calm_io` provides replacement macros for the standard printers. `stdout!` and `stdoutln!` write to standard output, and `stderr!` and `stderrln!` write to standard error.
-The only difference between them and the macros in the standard library is that they *return their `io::Result`, rather than unwrapping it.
+The only difference between them and the macros in the standard library is that they *return* their `io::Result`, rather than unwrapping it.
 This means that callers are responsible for unwrapping or punting the `Result`.
 Using `stdoutln!("hello")?` will, on pipe closure, follow the idiomatic error punting pattern and, almost certainly, use the already-existing fallible codepath to gracefully unwind back up to `main` and quit.

 However, returning any `Err` from `fn main() -> Result` causes a non-zero exit code.
-And if you are quitting because your consumer went away, through no fault of your own, *you* should not signal failure.
+And if you are quitting because your neighbor went away, through no fault of your own, *you* should not signal failure.

 As such, `calm_io` also provides an attribute macro you can place on `fn main`.